virginiaferreirz/virginiaferreirz/README.md

    <a> ✿ Member of the software quality and user experience research group (QualiX) - state university of Maringá </a> <br>
    <a> ✿ Student director of the "Conectas - UNESPAR" project (Project aimed at women in technology areas) </a> <br>
    <a> ✿ Research in the area of ​​human computer interaction and software engineering </a>
+   <a> ✿ Student representative at the Brazilian computing society </a>
 </div>

 <br>